shanzi/algo-notes/problem_solutions/power_of_two.md

 ```

 Well, this solution is very nearly to corrent.
 But there is one thing left.
-What if the number is the most minimal number of integer?
+What if the number is the minimal number of integer?
 It is `Integer.MIN_VALUE` in java and in its binary representation the first 1
 appears at the highest bit.
 But negative integers can not be a power of a (positive) two, aren't they.
 So at last, we get the final correct answer: